-One of the men with much effort too cross upon his back and the procession ready to start for a little hill about one distant.
-A sort of weird melody or cha was set up and the scourge immediately plied to the back of each devotee by his hand.
-Blood started at every stroke but lashing was kept up without cessation a eral times he who bore the cross fell its weight, when with a horrible dens shout from his brothers in misery be brought to his feet again and given rem courage by a terrible scourging adminish to him by those nearest.
+One of the men with much effort took the cross upon his back and the procession was ready to start for a little hill about one mile distant.
+A sort of weird melody or chanting was set up and the scourge immediately applied to the back of each devotee by his own hand.
+Blood started at every stroke, but the lashing was kept up without cessation.
+Several times he who bore the cross fell under its weight, when with a horrible demoniac shout from his brothers in misery he was brought to his feet again and given renewed courage by a terrible scourging administered to him by those nearest.

-It required fully an hour to mike journey, for the cross bearer fell upon face no less than seven times, a scoon being administered up on each occasion i top of the hill reached, the cross was en and he who had borne the instruments was stretched upon it, being tied had foot.
-Again and again he was made to grip, fel the thorns, until at last from loss of blooked.
-The fainted completely away, and there he inutes late left while all the others returned to church.
-The victim of this fanacticism, that tio hideous barbarity, must remain upon the rail to cross until the darkness may hide thouse table him to come to carry him away.
-Several have under this usage, but even this never in ow swung as a lesson for the future.
+It required fully an hour to make the journey, for the cross bearer fell upon his face no less than seven times, a scourging being administered upon each occasion.
+The top of the hill reached, the cross was erected and he who had borne the instrument thither was stretched upon it, being tied hand and foot.
+Again and again he was made to feel the thorns, until at last from loss of blood he fainted completely away, and there he was lett while all the others returned to the church.
+The victim of this fanacticism, this hideous barbarity, must remain upon that cross until the darkness may hide those who come to carry him away.
+Several have died under this usage, but even this never serves as a lesson for the tuture.

-All day long this self beating is kept being varied now and then by new and ditional methods of torture.
-Long limb the cactus bush are lashed up and down limbs, so that the sharp, keen thorns, pa the flesh at short intervals, causing them son streams to cover the grounds on all of the poor, suffering, ignorant, fami on and only seem to enjoy the terrible pi ical sufferings of those who should be m est and dearest to them, and even men new ways in which their afflictions my increased.
-Is it any wonder that then votees become crazed, or worse still, m their death?
-In three cases out of five m were informed, the exercises end in death of the celebrants.
+All day long this self-beating is kept up being varied now and then by new and additional methods of torture.
+Long limbs of foot; and every string and summer, dressed | the cactus bush are lashed up and down the limbs, so that the sharp, keen thorns, pierce the flesh at short intervals, causing the crimson streams to cover the grounds on all sides bidden city," whose duty it is to sit holding of the poor, suffering, ignorant, fanatic.
+Fathers, mothers, brothers, and sisters look on and only seem to enjoy the terrible physplies the night patrols within the "forbidden | ical sufferings of those who should be nearest and dearest to them, and even suggest new ways in which their afflictions may be increased.
+Is it any wonder that these devotees become crazed, or worse still, meet their death?
+In three cases out of five so we were informed, the exercises end in the death of the celebrants.

 Given to Lying.

-What is the matter with the human me conside of
+What is the matter with the human race?